scatyf3/scatyf3.github.io/_pages/about.md

 - I studied UCB's cs61a when I was introductory to programming.
 The simplicity and elegance of the scheme interpreter in the final project of the course shocked me deeply.
 I want to develop some knowledge about PL and software analysis to help me understand programming about programming.
 - Protecting citizens’ privacy is very important in this Internet era

-In the process of learning computers, I have been deeply helped by the Internet and the open source spirit.
+In the process of learning Computer Science, I have been deeply helped by the Internet and the open source spirit.
 I am very grateful to all of you who I met during the journey.
 - [CSDIY](https://csdiy.wiki/)
 - [survivesjtu](https://survivesjtu.gitbook.io/survivesjtumanual/li-zhi-pian/huan-ying-lai-dao-shang-hai-jiao-tong-da-xue)
 - [CO-University discord server](https://discord.gg/furnuaDDp9)